Sun safety tips for babies

 Sunscreen is safe for babies older than six months of age.
 Choose a broad spectrum formula that protects against both UVA and UVB rays and has a SPF of at least 15; pick a water-resistant sunscreen if you'll be splashing about.
 Apply it generously 30 minutes before heading outside

-Cover your baby's arms and legs in lightweight, light-colored clothing.
-Light colors reflect the heat and keep skin cooler than dark colors, which absorb heat.
+Cover your baby's arms and legs in lightweight, light-coloured clothing.
+Light colours reflect the heat and keep skin cooler than dark colours, which absorb heat.